davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
 However, xenoliths derived from underplated Farallon-plate material have thus far only been recovered from inboard crustal domains in the eastern Mojave province.
-This requires underplating with large sub-horizontal displacements along a relatively shallow subduction megathrust system [@Helmstaedt1975;
+These lithospheric underpinnings were underplated with large sub-horizontal displacements along a relatively shallow subduction megathrust system [@Helmstaedt1975; @Lee2001b].
-@Lee2001b].

 Restored for Neogene dextral faulting, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill xenolith locality